Internal Audit Applicability as Per 2013 Companies Act

 The internal audits of a firm can be classified into the following categories:

+Management audit: A management audit establishes a company’s structure and methods of operation.
+These structures are successfully inspected and verified.
 Performance audits are used in businesses to assess the effectiveness of a particular team, division, or employee group.

 Penalties